Boardroom inclusion policy

-Ambition - This Policy also acknowledges NatWest Group's bank-wide ambition to aim for a 50/50 gender balance across all levels of the organisation by 2030.
+Ambition - This Policy also acknowledges NatWest Group's ambition to have gender balance in our global top 3 levels (CEO-3 and above) by 2030.

 In this statement references to “the Group” mean NatWest Group plc, its businesses and subsidiaries.
 NatWest Group plc is a holding company operating through its subsidiaries including The Royal Bank of Scotland plc, NatWest Holdings Limited and National Westminster Bank Plc.